-The Sector Director is the named Project Manager under the Contracts who will delegate his actions to the Project Manager's Representative to manage his actions under the Contracts.
+The respective Head of Delivery is the named Project Manager under the Contracts who will delegate his actions to the Project Manager's Representative to manage his actions under the Contracts.

-Likewise, the Head of Quality is the named Supervisor under the Contracts who will delegate his actions to the Supervisor's Representative to manage his actions under the Contract.
+Likewise, the Head of Engineering Management is the named Supervisor under the Contracts who will delegate his actions to the Supervisor's Representative to manage his actions under the Contract.

-The Supervisor's representative may at their discretion delegate day to day duties such as watching a test, or carrying out inspections.
-However they cannot delegate their authority to issue Supervisor's Instructions, Notices or Certificates to the Contractor.
+The Supervisor's Representative may at their discretion delegate day to day duties such as watching a test; or carrying out inspections.
+However, they cannot delegate their authority to issue Supervisor's Instructions, Notices or Certificates to the Contractor.

-In this manual, all references to the Project Manager include the Project Manager's Representative and references to the Supervisor include the Supervisor's Representative, where the context permits.
+In this manual, all references to the Project Manager include the Project Manager's Representative and references to the Supervisor include the Supervisor's Representative; where the context permits.